-South Korea's LG Display looks up after posting first loss in 6 years
+South Korea's LG Display looks up after posting first loss in six years

 Revenue fell 19.6 percent to 5.7 trillion won.

-LG Display shares, which have been trading near three-month lows so far in April, had jumped about 1 percent by 0100 GMT compared with a 0.6 percent fall in the wider market.
+LG Display shares, which have been trading near three-month lows so far in April, were up 0.2 percent by 0303 GMT compared with a 1 percent fall in the wider market.

 “Investors are betting that this is the last bad result, and it can only go up from here,” said Kim Hyun-soo, analyst at Hana Financial Investment.